 Downton Abbey returns to Highclere Castle

-Today it was confirmed the much anticipated Downton movie will be released in September 2019.
+The much anticipated Downton movie has been confirmed, to be released in September 2019.

 Filming has begun and Highclere Castle is once more the location of Downton Abbey.
 Written by Julian Fellowes and produced by Carnival Films and NBCUniversal, filming is likely to span 10 weeks.
-The Castle will be closed to the public during filming, but there will be some special guided tours during this period.
-Please click here to browse the ticket website.
+Castle tours are fitted in around filming dates -please click here to browse the ticket website.

 The first Downton Abbey television series was filmed in 2010 at Highclere Castle, home to the Earl and Countess of Carnarvon.
 Such was its success, a further five series followed which were enjoyed by over 270 million viewers worldwide.